Chestnut Tree Farm - Forncett End

 John Palmer remarried in 1839 and his new wife was Martha Parke, the second daughter of Thomas Parke.
 It was almost certainly this marriage that led to John Palmer being listed as the owner and occupier of Chestnut Tree farm on the 1839 tithe map.
 However, John Palmer appears to have been an "absentee landlord" as he and Martha continued to live in Welbourne.
 It is possible that the farm was being run by Thomas Parke's elder daughter, Mary and her husband George Betts.
 In 1841 they were certainly living in Forncett End and George was a farmer.

 When John Palmer died (aged 53) in 1847, his wife Martha moved back live at Chestnut Tree farmhouse and in the 1851 census she was running the farm of 70 acres and employing two men.
-Martha ran the farm until at least 1861, but in the following years both her children married into the family of Henry Colman, another local landowner!
+Martha ran the farm until at least 1861, but in the following years both her children married into the Colman family who ran Lime Tree Farm (then known as Home Farm).
 In 1862, her daughter Martha married Lester Colman, and in 1863 her son William married Harriet Colman.

 William and Harriet took over Chestnut Tree Farm, and in 1871 they were living there with their three children (Emma 5, Harriet 3, and Thomas 1) and William was farming 310 acres and employing 12 men and 4 boys.
 William's half-brother, Thomas, had retired from farming in 1867 and had moved to live at Austhorpe House.
 So, it would appear that William was then running Chestnut Tree Farm and Corner Farm.
 William's mother, Martha, had also retired and she was living with her daughter and son-in-law, Lester and Martha Colman, at Heath Farm in Winfarthing.